+The formula for the volume of a solid rectangle is width x depth x height.
 Divide the volume by the product of the length and width to calculate the height of a rectangular object.
 For this example, the rectangular object has a length of 20, a width of 10 and a volume of 6,000.
 The product of 20 and 10 is 200, and 6,000 divided by 200 results in 30.
 The height of the object is 30.

+A square pyramid has a flat square base and four triangular sides that meet at a point on the top.
+The volume formula is length x width x height ÷ 3.
 Triple the volume of a pyramid and then divide that amount by the area of the base to calculate its height.
 For this example, the volume of the pyramid is 200 and the area of its base is 30.
 Multiplying 200 by 3 results in 600, and dividing 600 by 30 results in 20.
 The height of the pyramid is 20.

-Divide the volume of a prism by its base to calculate its height.
+Geometry describes a few different kinds of prisms: some have rectangular bases, some have bases that are triangular.
+In either case, the cross-section is the same all the way through, like the cylinder.
+The volume of the prism is the area of the base times the height.
+So to calculate height, divide the volume of a prism by its base area.
 For this example, the volume of the prism is 500 and its base area is 50.
 Dividing 500 by 50 results in 10.
 The height of the prism is 10.